-A full description of the Program Objectives, Curriculum Design and Academic Course Descriptions are presented in Appendix A and can also be found on the web-site http://rehab.queensu.ca/programs/msc_pt
+A full description of the Program Objectives, Curriculum Design and Academic Course Descriptions can be found on the web-site http://rehab.queensu.ca/programs/msc_pt

 Clinical Education is an essential component of the education of Physical Therapists and forms approximately one third of the curriculum of the M.Sc.PT program.
 It is a process by which the Physical Therapy student acquires and applies the knowledge, skills and behaviours necessary for professional practice.
 Clinical Education is integrated throughout the curriculum and is part of the learning continuum from the academic/University setting to the clinical practice/placement agency.